Kitware/pyLiDAR-SLAM/README.md

 python run.py <config-path-to-variable>.<var_name>=<value>
 ```
 For root variables, which are not defined in the .yaml files (but in the Structured Config dataclasses), you might also need to append a  `+`
-To the variable declaration (Hydra will complain if this is the case):
+to the variable declaration (Hydra will complain if this is the case):
 ```hydra
 python train.py +num_workers=4 +device=cuda:0
 ```